wilsonCernWq/wilsonCernWq.github.io/_publications/egpgv2022-streaming-volume.md

 @inproceedings{wu2022flexible,
-    booktitle = {Eurographics Symposium on Parallel Graphics and Visualization}, editor = {Bujack, Roxana and Tierny, Julien and Sadlo, Filip}, title = {{A Flexible Data Streaming Design for Interactive Visualization of Large-Scale Volume Data}}, author = {Wu, Qi and Doyle, Michael J. and Ma, Kwan-Liu}, year = {2022},
+    booktitle = {Eurographics Symposium on Parallel Graphics and Visualization}, editor = {Bujack, Roxana and Tierny, Julien and Sadlo, Filip}, title = {A Flexible Data Streaming Design for Interactive Visualization of Large-Scale Volume Data}, author = {Wu, Qi and Doyle, Michael J. and Ma, Kwan-Liu}, year = {2022},
     publisher = {The Eurographics Association},